 - 1. Minimum of 4 players per event. - 2.
 Entries may be limited to 12 players per venue, first in basis. - 3.
 Entries close with the manager 1 week prior to the start date.
 Payment due on the first day of the event. - 4.
 All Singles event entries \$15 per player.
 All Doubles event entries \$10 per player - 5.
-Players will be advised of the method of play, draws and event information by email after closing date. - 6.
+Players will be advised of the method of play, draws and event information by email after closing date and prior to the commencement of play. - 6.
 All players must present their handicap cards prior to commencing play. - 7.
 CNZ Tournament Conditions apply.